Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 The next day, after we came out to buy breakfast, we saw that there were a lot of people gathered in front of the video hall and a white cloth was covering something.
 We asked curiously what was going on here.

-They said that a woman's body had been found in the video room, naked, raped by someone, also a working girl, and was hiding under the stool in the first row.
+They said that a girl's body had been found in the video room, naked, raped by someone, also a working girl, and was hiding under the stool in the first row.

 We were sitting in that row!
-There were dead bodies under the stools and we didn't even know it!
+There were a dead body under the stools and we didn't even know it!

 I wanted to get out of Shenzhen at the first opportunity.
 It was really too scary.
 After that, I didn't even dare to go out again, and when I got paid, I left.